ej-mitchell/react-on-rails-boilerplate/README.md

 ## Background

-This boilerplate uses the most recent release of Rails (as of 09/2017, 5.1.4).
+This boilerplate uses the most recent release of Rails (as of 04/2019, 5.2.1).
 It also takes advantage of the Webpacker gem to integrate React ([link to gem](https://github.com/rails/webpacker)).
-Reasons for this can be found on my blog ([link to blog](https://medium.com/@skywalkerjane92/reasons-to-use-the-webpacker-gem-45e19d71d9f1)).
 As a bonus, the React testing environment is also set up for you, using Jasmine/Enzyme with PhantomJS.
 To set up this testing environment, I used this gist from my friend ([link to gist](https://gist.github.com/andrewprogers/65f0228c262fbe8e1efe767527540aec)).

+Note that as of 04/2019, I have updated the Gemfile to not contain any version numbers.
+There were some updates since 2017.
+Ya know... just _some_.
+(Read as: A few hours of figuring out why everything was borked.)

 ## How-to

 * Clone down this repo to your desktop and rename as necessary.
 * Run `bundle` and `npm install` to get all the dependencies sorted out.
-* Run `rake db:create` to set up your database properly.
+* Run `rake db:create` to set up your database properly. (_Be sure to rename all the appropriate stuff in the config files!_)
 * Before testing with React, you will need to add the location of your `testHelper.js` to the `karma.conf.js` file.
 To do this, navigate to `karma.conf.js` and paste the `testHelper.js` file path into the `files` array (I've also left a comment and an example there for you).
 It is also possible that you will need to run `karma init`.
 You can answer the questions from the prompt using [this gist](https://gist.github.com/andrewprogers/65f0228c262fbe8e1efe767527540aec).
-* When you want to run the servers to see your work locally, run both `rails s` and `npm start` (separate tabs in the same project folder).
+* When you want to run the servers to see your work locally, run both `rails s`.
 * When you want to check your React tests, run `npm test`.
 (Run `rake` for Rails/Ruby tests.)